 So wherefore was the election so controversial?

 It was a very competitive election.
 Many people, including the former President, Vicente Fox Quesada, were very active.
 This may sound not understandable in democracies as that of the United States of America, where a very rough competition and the active presence of all the people, including the elected officers, is normal.
 But in Mexico, precisely rooted in the system “pre-original fraud”, this used to be not acceptable.
-According to the former presidential system, which inspired Hugo Rafael Chávez Frías’s twenty fist century socialism and other regimes; system that now seems to be even emulated, yearned and missed by the Mexican Supreme Court; according to that way of organization, the President used to not “objectively” participate, even the official candidate was de facto selected and elected by pointing it with the finger.
+According to the former presidential system, which inspired Hugo Rafael Chávez Frías’s twenty fist century socialism and other regimes; system that now seems to be even emulated, yearned and missed by the Mexican Supreme Court; according to that way of organization, the President used to not “objectively” participate, even the official candidate was de-facto selected and elected by pointing her and/or him with the finger.

 Ergo, where does the problem start?